How to Process Ingredients for Carp Bait

 It is part of bait design.

 This article is the practical processing guide for MichiganCarp.com.
-For the broader question of when processing helps, when it is unnecessary, and why processed does not automatically mean better or worse, read Raw vs Processed Ingredients in Carp Bait.
+For the broader decision about when processing helps and when it is unnecessary, read Raw vs Processed Ingredients in Carp Bait.
+For ingredient problems such as phytate, trypsin inhibitors, lectins and tannins, use Anti-Nutritional Factors in Carp Bait Ingredients.

 The main rule is: